EMDR Therapy Explained

 — Bessel van der Kolk

-Trauma memories are stored differently in our brains to normal memories.
-That's why they cause us problems.
-You don't get flashbacks and nightmares about eating your Weetbix for breakfast, do you?
-Because that memory is not stored abnormally.
-Read more on what trauma is here.In the EMDR world, we use a filing cabinet analogy.
+Trauma memories are stored differently in the brain to normal memories.
+That's why they cause problems.
+You don't get flashbacks and nightmares about eating your Weetbix for breakfast, because that memory was stored normally.
+Trauma memories weren't.

 Working memory taxation